“That was really scary.”

-This is just one example of the lack of confidence that exists in so many smart people as they seek to re-launch their careers in the digital age.
+This is just one example of the lack of confidence that exists in so many smart people as they seek to re-position their careers and reputation for our digital age.
 I meet and work with hundreds in this space every year.
-Clever, driven, passionate professionals who want to and need to re-boot their career - either as employees, entrepreneurs, start-up business founders, consultants - or a portfolio blend of several.
+Clever, driven, passionate professionals who want to re-boot their career – either as employees, entrepreneurs, start-up business founders, consultants – or a portfolio blend of several.

 The game has changed

-That’s no longer true (someone tell the Universities!).
+That’s no longer true.
 Today you need to be agile, smart, relevant, productive and commercial.
 You need to solve problems.
 You are valued for what you deliver, not for how long you’ve been warming a seat.
-As I wrote recently, you need to Build Your Influence to Stand Out

 You need to TRANSFORM – and that’s hard

-It’s not surprising that in the face of all of this, our self-confidence is often challenged.
+It’s not surprising that in the face of all of this, your self-confidence may be challenged.

-Confidence is foundational to helping us to successfully navigate this change.
+Confidence is foundational to helping us to navigate this change successfully.
 In many ways, confidence is a mysterious quantity.
-Most of us build it up slowly over a life time.
-In the old world of work there were obvious structures of reward and recognition by which we knew we were doing well.
+Most of us build it up slowly over a lifetime.
+There were obvious structures of reward and recognition in the old world of work by which we knew we were doing well.

 A Way In